Build-Week-Med-Cab/back-end/README.md

 ## Endpoints

+API requires a jsonwebtoken sent by the server to be sent in the Authorization header to be received.

 | Type   | Endpoint           | Token Required | Description                                                                                                                                                |
 |--------|--------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | GET    | /                  | no             | Root Route                                                                                                                                                 |